openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-screen-lock-sys.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+>This topic describes only system APIs provided by the module.
+For details about its public APIs, see [@ohos.screenLock (Screen Lock)](js-apis-screen-lock.md).

 ## Modules to Import